Angry Samoans: Member changes and other projects

 Homer left at the end of 1988 and formed the Mooseheart Faith Stellar Groove Band with Larry Robinson, formerly of 1970s teen pop-soul band Apollo.
 In 2005, Homer formed free-jazz band the Hollywood Squaretet with comedian/drummer Larry "Copcar" Scarano, formerly of Comedy's Dirtiest Dozen (HBO), and the 1960s New York rock band, the Bougalieu.

 Turner left in early 1992, releasing an album, Santa Fe, in 1993 with the Mistaken, which featured guitarist Sean O'Brien (formerly of Come), bassist Heath Siefert (formerly of Backbiter) and drummers Elizabyth Burtis and Kelly Callan (formerly of Wednesday Week).
 Turner's next band, the Blood Drained Cows, issued two albums, and occasionally features autoharp player Billy Angel (née Miller) from the Aliens.

 During the mid- to late 1980s, Mike Saunders moonlighted in several electric/acoustic two-guitar duos (no rhythm section) such as the Clash Brothers (with Bob Fagan), the Sons of Mellencamp (with Turner), and the Gizmo Brothers (with Kenne Highland), performing at various small clubs during that period in San Francisco, LA/OC, and even Boston (with Krazee Ken Highland from the Gizmos and Hopelessly Obscure).

 Recent activity

 The Angry Samoans have continued from the late 1980s onward with Mike Saunders, original drummer Vockeroth and a wide variety of other individuals.
 They have performed mainly along the West Coast, aside from occasional out-of-state weekend trips and three short, successful tours of mainland Europe in 2003, 2007 and 2008.
 In 2010, they performed on the Legends Stage on four dates of the Vans Warped Tour.

 Gregg Turner has toured in October 2019 with the Oblivians as a solo act, in anticipation of a re-release of the Angry Samoans discography.

+Mike Saunders stopped performing with Angry Samoans in 2016.
+Drummer Bill Vockeroth has continued touring with a variety of additional members performing guitar, bass and vocals.
+Vockeroth previously used the name "Angry Samoan" to indicate the band contained only one original member, but has since changed to billing his version of the band as "Angry Samoans" as of 2025.